DevBuike/wireframing/README.md

 Example: A wireframe of a dashboard might show charts, navigation tabs, and notification areas, allowing frontend and backend teams to divide responsibilities early.

- 3. Facilitates Better Communication Across Teams Wireframes are a universal visual language that helps bridge the gap between technical and non-technical team members.
+ 3. Facilitates Better Communication Across Teams:
+Wireframes are a universal visual language that helps bridge the gap between technical and non-technical team members.

 Stakeholders can provide feedback early without needing to understand code or design tools.